jaliagag/21_ccna/unidad3.md

 |2 - Internet	| Determines the best path through the network.|
 |1 - Network Access	| Controls the hardware devices and media that make up the network. |

+_Segmentation_ is the process of dividing a stream of data into smaller units for transmissions over the network.
 As data moves through the network, it is broken down into smaller pieces and identified so that the pieces can be put back together when they arrive at the destination.
 Each piece is assigned a specific name (protocol data unit [PDU]) and associated with a specific layer of the TCP/IP and OSI models.

+_Multiplexing_: large amounts of data can be sent over the network without tying up a communications link.
+This allows many different conversations to be interleaved on the network called multiplexing.